Syllabus for LIB-495

 For additional information on academic integrity and citing sources, see Academic Integrity in the Online Student Handbook.

-As part of your coursework, you are required to complete an assessment called the ETS® Proficiency Profile.
-(This assessment was called the MAPP test through 2009, and you may continue to see some references to the MAPP test.)
+As part of your coursework, you are required to complete an assessment called the ETS® Proficiency Profile test.
 The test, offered through Educational Testing Service (ETS), measures knowledge in the core areas of reading, mathematics, writing, and critical thinking.
 It is a widely accepted standardized assessment tool that will provide the College with important data to assess the College’s overall quality and effectiveness in meeting the needs of our students.
 It serves as a valuable tool in helping us measure progress in achieving established learning goals and evaluate the effectiveness of our programs.

 For more information on the ETS Proficiency Profile and how to access the test, see the ETS Proficiency Profile Test section of the course Web site.